Brothers (The Black Keys album): Reception

 Brothers garnered critical acclaim.
 According to review aggregator website Metacritic, the album has an average critic review score of 82/100.
 Rolling Stone magazine placed the album at No. 2 on the Best Albums of 2010 and "Everlasting Light" at No. 11 on the Best Songs of 2010.
 The album was also featured on Spin's Top 40 Albums of 2010 and Paste magazine's 50 Best Albums of 2010.
 Time magazine ranked it number seven on its list of 2010's Top 10 Albums.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

-The album was nominated for five 2011 Grammy Awards the biggest win being Best Alternative Music Album beating out eventual Album Of The Year winner, Arcade Fire's The Suburbs.
+The album was nominated for five awards at the 53rd Annual Grammy Awards, the biggest win being Best Alternative Music Album, beating out eventual Album of the Year winner, Arcade Fire's The Suburbs.
 The single "Tighten Up" won the award for Best Rock Performance by a Duo or Group with Vocals and was nominated for Best Rock Song.
 "Black Mud" was nominated for Best Rock Instrumental Performance.
 The fifth nomination was for Grammy Award for Best Recording Package, which Michael Carney won for designing the album artwork.

 Brothers was also the band's commercial breakthrough, as it sold over 73,000 copies in the United States in its first week and peaked at number three on the Billboard 200, their best performance on the chart to that point.
-By the time follow-up El Camino was about to be released in 2011, Brothers had sold 814,000 copies in the U.S.
+By the time follow-up El Camino was about to be released in 2011, Brothers had sold 847,000 copies in the U.S.